Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 • People who are morbidly obese often report that their spouses, or others close to them, seem to discourage weight loss.
 These people see your weight as part of your identity.
 Understand that this is a fear of change.
 Discuss your reasons for having surgery.
 They need to know that your health is at stake and you will be counting on them to help you during and after surgery.

-• Attend support groups in your area or visit them online.
+• Attend support groups in your area and bring your family and friends to help them understand.
 Your surgeon's office will help you here.
+The free informational seminar is another venue to show your support network what you are going to be going through.
 Surround yourself with people who share your situation.
 Ask questions and receive answers in a supportive environment.
 Form a network to share recipes and exercise tips.
 It's important for you to know that you are not alone.
 There are knowledgeable, friendly people available to support and help you.

 Back to top